Antrikshy/antrikshy.github.io/_posts/2016-10-14-status-audio-hd-two-review-by-a-casual-listener.md

 ![](/assets/reviews/hd-two-4.jpg)

+HD Two comes with not one, but ***two* cables in the box**.
+One of them has an **in-line mic and single-button remote**.
+The other one doesn't.
+Other than picking up and hanging up on phone calls, triggering play/pause, I can confirm that the remote **can be used to invoke and speak to Siri on iOS**.
+While I appreciate that Status included both these cables when they didn't need to, I'd like to point out that the in-line remote *is* **missing volume control** for some reason.

-The detachable cable is a huge bonus, and much appreciated.
-This will allow you to swap them out for a better color, design, or simply replace a broken cable easily.
+The detachable cable feature is a huge bonus, and much appreciated.
+This will allow you to swap them out for a different color, design, or simply replace a broken cable easily if you want/need to.
 The fact that **you can plug a cable into either earcup** is a cherry on the cake!

 ![](/assets/reviews/hd-two-5.jpg)